Vyridian/vxlisp/Readme.md

 ## Overview

+* What is vxlisp?

-* vxlisp (Variable Platform, Cross Language Lisp) is a proposal for a new programming language and data structure that might fullfill the dream of 'write once, run anywhere' by writing in one language and publishing to any other one.
+1. vxlisp (Variable Platform, Cross Language Lisp) is a proposal for a new programming language and data structure that might fullfill the dream of 'write once, run anywhere' by writing in one language and publishing to any other one.
 It also tries to address a large number of complaints I have with other languages.
 It liberally takes concepts from many other languages like Lisp, Clojure, Scala and JavaScript.

-* vxlisp is easy to learn with simple, concise, consistent, readable syntax.
+2. vxlisp is easy to learn with simple, concise, consistent, readable syntax.
 It seeks to make programming more feature-rich, modular, and reliable by standardizing like Lego pieces and plugging holes in other languages.
 If focuses on making the most common programming cases easier and more robust including documentation and test.

+3. vxlisp is easy to setup.
+Unzip the folder, write some code, run the executable file, and you are up and running with JavaScript.
+The built-in webserver even serves up your code and testscripts.
+Other languages require their respective compilers an projects to be installed as well.

+4. vxlisp is a full featured language including documentation, test cases, meta tags, type-safety, data structures, generic types, multiple-inheritance, asynchronous/futures, first class functions, lambda expressions, memory management, state management, debugging tools, and a read-execute-print-loop.
+All of these should be noticably easier to code in vxlisp than their original languages.

+5. vxlisp is a simple data structure similar to JSON or XML, but it is simpler and more consistent while also being able to describe complex typesafe objects and functions.

+6. vxlisp is a meta language designed to be natively compiled to other languages.
+It is sort of like Typescript's relationship to Javascript or Kotlin's relationship to Java.
+However, since it generates plain old native code, it can be interspersed with native code in any amount you might prefer.

+7. vxlisp is a transparency layer so that code can be more easily read, shared, tested, and ported between applications and platforms.
+It can evolve directly from a specification requirement to production/test code.

+8. vxlisp is a mass-production tool allowing the quick and concise creation of many complex interconnected objects while maintaining readability.

+9. vxlisp is a future-proofing tool allowing code to be recompiled in the future when new languages or features appear.

+10. vxlisp is a very compact, readable language.
+The equivalent native code vxlisp generates is 10x-20x as large as the original including test suite and documenation.

+* What vxlisp is not?

+1. vxlisp is not a platform. vxlisp produces plain old (JavaScript/Java/C++/CSharp) for any purpose. vxlisp does not require outside libraries (except Java:JUnit, CSharp:XUnit for test support)

+2. vxlisp does not replace other languages.
+Instead it is meant to interact with existing platforms and languages. vxlisp generates plain old native objects that are written into your existing native project.
+Write as much native code as you like inside or outside vxlisp (though native code is not cross-platform).

+* Write once, run anywhere is a pipedream.
+How can it possibly work?

+Most new languages try to write a platform along with the language.
+Instead I want to write a language that can compile to any other language or platform with identical results.

+* New languages rarely work.
+Why write one?

+To improve the art.
+I find most languages to have ugly, confusing syntax, and poor manageability.
+I hope to point out that this need not be true. vxlisp represents my wishlist of things that I have liked and disliked about other languages.
+Frankly, though its only in its infancy, I'm very pleased with the result.

+* What are its best use cases?

+1. Collaboration - It should be suited for collaborative work where outsourcers, support, test team, management AND developers need transparency into a cross platform application.
+In my mind, this is every project worth a damn.

+2. Cross-platform - Obviously, write-once, run-anywhere is good for crossplatform work.
+Why is anyone writing applications that are not cross-platform?

+3. Learning Language - I learned programming using BASIC on an Apple II.
+In college I learned PASCAL.
+These are considered learning languages but they are still fairly complex. vxlisp is consistent and readable.
+It promotes small code snippets, documentation and test cases.
+It is well suited to the classroom.

+4. Difficult Languages - It could be helpful for developers who wants to work on platforms that require languages they are uncomfortable with, e.g. WebAssembly, Unreal Engine, Unity, or IOS.

 ## Sample

     (type person : struct
+     :properties
-     :properties [firstname : string
+      [firstname : string
        lastname  : string]
      :doc "A type/template/class/structure representing a person.")

     (const johndoe : person